mattkerlogue/lapsedgeographer/content/post/2020-04-10-covid19-scraping.md

 {{<addTOC>}}

 ## Getting started
 First off, I'm by no means an expert at web/PDF scraping, all I've learnt about it I've *learnt-by-doing*.
 My code is simply extracting the headline comparison figures that are written in the reports.
 Colleagues at the [ONS' Data Science Campus](https://datasciencecampus.ons.gov.uk) have done an excellent job and have developed a [tool](https://github.com/datasciencecampus/mobility-report-data-extractor) to extract the trend-line [data](https://github.com/datasciencecampus/google-mobility-reports-data) from the reports.
 Duncan Garmonsway  has then [ported the ONS code to R](https://github.com/nacnudus/google-location-coronavirus/).
-Even so, I'm sure the headline figures are still useful to have, especially if you want to compare many areas.
+Even so, I'm sure the headline figures are still useful to have, especially if you want to compare several areas at once.

 We could just download the relevant PDF, i.e. the UK one, and transpose the numbers by hand to a spreadsheet: (a) that sounds like a really fun job!!; (b) especially if they update the reports; and, (c) it wouldn't make much of a blog post.

-To start with I did download the UK PDF in order to explore its structure, but I quickly changed even that initial script to work from the URL of the PDF.
+To start with I did download the UK PDF in order to explore its structure, but I quickly changed even that initial scripting to work from the URL of the PDF.
 I then went about automating the process to extract the data for all PDFs and then to handle the PDFs being updated on a regular basis.
 This post sets out the approach to scraping a single PDF report, a future post will describe the approach to automating this for all reports.

 ## PDF scraping
 Scraping the PDFs is done using the [`{pdftools}`](https://docs.ropensci.org/pdftools/) package from ROpenSci.
 This is a really good and easy to use package for working with PDFs in R. The code uses `pdftools::pdf_data()` to extract the data, which is a rather amazing function.